 Foothills Academy is an independent school for students with diagnosed Learning Disabilities in grades 3 - 12.
 Small class sizes allow the experienced staff to create a positive learning environment that builds on the strengths and unique learning styles of each student while supporting their social and emotional needs.
 A wide variety of extra-curricular activities, sports and clubs are offered.
-With a graduation rate of close to 100%, our students go on to post-secondary education and the workplace.
+With a graduation rate of close to 100%, our students successfully go on to post-secondary education and the workplace.

 A leader in teaching students with Learning Disabilities since 1979